15 Small Trees to Spruce Up Your Landscaping

 5. Dwarf Fruit Trees

-Like semi-dwarf trees, dwarf fruit trees come in many varieties, so do a little research to see which types of fruit trees will grow best where you live.
+Like semi-dwarf trees, dwarf citrus trees come in many varieties, so do a little research to see which types of fruit trees will grow best where you live.
 Also, while it might seem like a shorter tree should be sturdier than their taller cousins, dwarf trees usually need to be staked at least until they reach maturity.

 6. Palo Verde (Cercidium)

-Palo Verde trees are truly drought tolerant, so this is a great choice for Southern California where we seem to be in a never-ending state of some level of drought.
+Palo Verde trees are truly drought tolerant, so this is a great choice for Southern California and Arizona where we seem to be in a never-ending state of some level of drought.
 Some varieties reach 40 feet in height, so choose carefully if you are in the market for small trees.

 Your best bet is Desert Museum Palo Verde, which is a hybrid that grows to be about 20 feet tall, has no thorns and has a long blooming season.
 Your other option is a Foothill Palo Verde, which also grows to about 20 feet tall but has thorns that make it a less-than-ideal choice for small spaces or spaces where children play.
 You will enjoy beautiful yellow blossoms with either of these varieties.